10 Vitamins and Supplements to Increase Sperm Count

 What is Sperm Count?

-Sperm count is exactly what is sounds like: the total number of sperm present in a man’s ejaculate.
+Sperm count is simply the total number of sperm present in a man’s ejaculate.

-Sperm count is calculated by counting the number of sperm in a small sample of ejaculate, and then multiplying that by the total volume of semen collected.
-And don’t forget that sperm and semen are different things — more on that now.
+It is measured by counting the number of sperm in a small sample and then multiplying that by the total volume of semen collected.
+It’s important to note that sperm and semen are not the same thing.

 Sperm